-He also recommends painting the nursery weeks or even months before the baby arrives, so the space has plenty of time to air out; and, if the expectant mother is helping with the painting, she should do it with the windows open and added protection such as gloves and a respirator.
+He also recommends painting the nursery weeks or even months before the baby arrives, so the space has plenty of time to air out.
+As well, if the expectant mother is helping with the painting, she should do it with the windows open and added protection such as gloves and a respirator.

 “Zero VOC doesn’t mean zero chemicals.
 It just means zero drying agents being released into the air,” says Freed.
 It’s also important to keep in mind that, while a base paint may be zero-VOC, the tints that get added to it when you choose a color often contain the off-gassing chemicals.
 So once tinted, many paints will no longer be entirely VOC-free.

 “There is still going to be a paint smell and there are still going to be chemicals, so you want to not only let the room dry, but flush it with fresh air for two or three days,” he says.

 If new parents are opting for wallpaper to cheer up the room, Freed recommends sticking with all-natural papers rather than vinyl wall coverings.
 The vinyl options can up the VOC load and introduce phthalates and other potentially harmful chemicals to the indoor environment.
 Also, vinyl adds an impermeable barrier to the wall, so when it’s warm inside and cold outside, condensation can form behind that type of wallpaper and lead to mold.

 Look for green-certified brands on the Greenguard website, and when it comes time to put it up on the wall, make sure to use a natural adhesive, or even whip up a homemade one, such as Freed’s do-it yourself paste here.